confetti-framework/docs/logging.md

 #### Configuring The Channel Name

 The name provided is for reference only, so you can log specifically to that channel.
-If you have a large system, it might be smart to split the channels.
-For example, you could create a channel named `external` for external connections, and a channel named `worker` for background jobs.

-    "external": loggers.Syslog{
+    "daily": loggers.Syslog{
-        Type:           "external"
-        Path:           Path.Storage + "/logs/{yyyy-mm-dd}_external.log",
+        Path:           Path.Storage + "/logs/{yyyy-mm-dd}_default.log",
         MinLevel:       syslog.DEBUG,
         AppName:        App.Name,
         MaxFiles:       14,